US STOCKS-Bare-bones EU debt deal news enough for buyers

 Financials were among the best performers with JPMorgan Chase & Co (JPM.N) up 2.1 percent to $34.18 and U.S. Bancorp (USB.N) up 2.6 percent to $25.48.
 The KBW Bank index .BKX advanced 2.1 percent.

-Tanious said details still need to be worked out, including what to do about Greece's overhang of debt.
+Tanious said details still need to be worked out, including the extent of recapitalization of the banks, clarity on how the the European Financial Stability Facility, or EFSF, was to be leveraged and what to do about Greece's overhang of debt.

 Gains were curbed on the Nasdaq as Amazon.com Inc (AMZN.O) slumped 12.7 percent to $198.401 a day after forecasting a disappointing outlook for the current quarter on costs related to Kindle and other investments.